YUL-git/LTSF_Linear_Model_Incorporating_Future_Past_and_Static_Covariates/README.md

 - "Code Implementation for AI Competitions: Enhancing DLinear Model with Multivariate Forecasting and Covariates"
 - Reference Paper [Are Transformers Effective for Time Series Forecasting?(AAAI 2023)](https://arxiv.org/pdf/2205.13504.pdf)

+## Cautions
+- My implementation is primarily tailored for an AI challenge.
+Please feel free to modify it to better suit your specific needs.
+- The DLinear.py is inspired by [Darts](https://unit8co.github.io/darts/).
+It's the core component of this project, so I highly recommend taking a closer look!

 ## LTSF-Linear Family
 ![image](./pics/Linear.png)